-That night, my wife had a terrible headache, an unusual type of migraine headache she was prone to having.
+That night, my friend had a terrible headache, an unusual type of migraine headache she was prone to having.
 We could not speak French, and had left all her medicines at home.
 We had nothing to treat the headaches with.
 The man at the desk at the hotel did not speak English and we were unable to even get an aspirin.

-My wife suggested that I try the French physicians scalp massage techniques.
+My friend suggested that I try the French physicians scalp massage techniques.
 I laughed and said, Why not?
 If it works for her patients, I am sure I can do it and it will work for you.

 I did exactly what the French physician had told me, and held my hands exactly as she had described.
 After about fifteen minutes, something wet and sticky suddenly formed on my hand.
 I started screaming, What is this?
-Thinking it was coming out of me, I jumped up and started flinging my arms around asking my wife to get a towel and get whatever it was off of me.
+Thinking it was coming out of me, I jumped up and started flinging my arms around asking my friend to get a towel and get whatever it was off of me.

 She got some towels, but as she wiped my hands, she saw something going up my arms.
 I forcefully vomited numerous times.
 We both eventually fell asleep and did not wake up for several hours.

 When we awoke, the black sticky stuff was all over the towels.
-My wifes headache was gone, and has never returned.
+My friend's headache was gone, and has never returned.
 We tried to take a picture of the black stuff, but our camera batteries died.
 We went across the street and bought new batteries, and they immediately shorted out the camera and it wouldn't work.
 We decided to at least write down what happened.
 As we wrote in our journal, the pen ran out of ink.
 We got another pen, and it wouldn't write.

 All we have of the experience is a notation in our journal that fades out as we start to describe the black tar.
 And an angry maid who demanded an extra tip for all that mess you made.
 Since we couldn't speak French, we couldn't get her to describe what that mess was.

-Again, there is nothing in this story that cannot be explained by a series of coincidences and an over reaction to an odd situation by my wife and myself.
+Again, there is nothing in this story that cannot be explained by a series of coincidences and an over reaction to an odd situation by my friend and myself.
 This story is proof of nothing.

-Maybe the black sticky stuff was some odd reaction between something I had on my fingers, and shampoo residue in my wife's hair.
+Maybe the black sticky stuff was some odd reaction between something I had on my fingers, and shampoo residue in my friend's hair.
 Maybe she dyes her hair, and doesn't tell me, and the hair dye got on my fingers.
 There are dozens of such lame implausible explanations.

-My wife and I know however, with information from our God Spot that this black residue has to do with old trauma in her life that was causing headaches.
+My friend and I know however, with information from our God Spot that this black residue has to do with old trauma in her life that was causing headaches.
 We know this as powerfully and as certainly as we knew that the target numbers the NPR reporter gave us the information that allowed us to draw and describe the Great Ferris Wheel in London.